BTL Regulatory Changes

 Here you will find any regulatory changes that have come from the PRA (Prudential Regulation Authority) and the FCA (Financial Conduct Authority).

-Lenders have been busy implementing changes and all the details have been updated on our Buy to Let Matrix, which can be found here.
+Lenders have been busy implementing changes and all the details have been updated on our Buy to Let Matrix.

-As set out in the Prudential Regulatory Authority’s (PRA) Supervisory Statement 13/16 Underwriting standards for buy-to-let mortgage contracts, lenders will be required to adopt a specialist underwriting approach for Portfolio Landlords, e.g. those landlords with four or more mortgaged buy to let (BTL) properties.
-This new approach should be in place by 30 September 2017 at the latest.
+Lenders are now required to adopt a specialist underwriting approach for Portfolio Landlords, e.g. those landlords with four or more mortgaged buy to let (BTL) properties.

-The PRA does not prescribe exact requirements but provides guidance, which includes:
+The PRA does not prescribe exact requirements but provides guidance.

-The tax relief that landlords of residential properties get for finance costs will eventually be restricted to the basic rate of Income Tax, this will be phased in gradually from 6 April 2017 and will be fully in place from 6 April 2020.
+The tax relief that landlords of residential properties get for finance costs will eventually be restricted to the basic rate of Income Tax, this started to roll out from 6 April 2017 and will be fully in place from 6 April 2020.

 Some financial costs will still be deductible in the transition period.
 These will be gradually withdrawn and replaced with a basic rate relief tax reduction.